ryo8000/dropbox-connector/README.md

 # Google Cloud Search DropBox Connector

-**Note:** This product is under construction.
-It is not yet finished.

 The Google Cloud Search DropBox Connector is a DropBox Connector that uses the [Google Cloud Search SDK](https://developers.google.com/cloud-search).
 It allows you to search data stored in DropBox using [Google Cloud Search](https://workspace.google.com/products/cloud-search/).

 - Using Google Cloud Search, you can search your data with high speed, high accuracy, and intuitively.